 And you guessed it… the root cause of autoimmune disease is inflammation.

 In The Autoimmune Fix, Dr. O’Bryan says the science is clear.
-“You can arrest and eventually reverse the damage of many autoimmune diseases when you stop throwing gasoline on the fire.”
+“You can arrest and eventually reverse the damage of many autoimmune diseases when you stop throwing gasoline on the fire [by eating gluten].”

-Remember, chronic ailments are not the results of bad genes or aging.
+Remember, chronic ailments are not solely the results of bad genes or aging.
 We are not victims of our genes and you have quite a bit of control in how your genes express themselves (this is called epigenetics).
-You CAN reserve damage and disease by changing how you eat and live your life.
+You can reverse damage and disease by changing how you eat and live your life.

 (6) You’ll Likely Look Better

-You may find that you’re not only losing inflammation weight, but your skin is glowing too when you go gluten-free.
+You may find that you’re not only losing inflammation weight, but your skin starts to glow as a result of you ditching gluten.

 After eliminating gluten (and excessive dairy) from my diet, and adding in lots of green juices and anti-inflammatory foods – my skin began to glow.
 Your skin is the largest organ in your body and is a direct reflection of the health of your insides.

-If you want to rid of acne, red bumps (chicken skin) and slow the aging process of your skin, you must eat in a way that heals vs. hurts you.
-As discussed, gluten is the root cause of so many chronic inflammatory diseases in the U.S.
+If you want to rid of acne and slow the aging process of your skin, you must eat in a way that heals vs. hurts you.
+As discussed, gluten is the root cause of so many chronic inflammatory diseases in the U.S., and many of those chronic ailments impact the largest organ in your body… your skin!

 (7) You’ll Likely Improve the Health of Your Brain